by Mimi Guarneri, MD, FACC

 We offer all three at the Pacific Pearl La Jolla.
 Call 858-459-6919 to discuss your options, but read below first.

 The Covid-19 Antibody Test

-False-negative test results occur only if the test is taken too soon after infection and before the body has had the chance to make Covid-19 antibodies.
+False-negative test results occur only if the test is taken too soon after infection or vaccination and before the body has had the chance to make Covid-19 antibodies.
 False-positive tests can occur sometimes when the individual has experienced a previous infection involving other coronaviruses that are not Covid-19 specifically.

 Here at the Pearl, we use the antibody test with patients who report prior fever, cough, fatigue, and other Covid-19 symptoms.
 In fact, since we began testing in early April, we’ve found 40% of patients reporting these symptoms did test positive for Covid-19.

 Study outcomes differ on the window of protection Covid-19 antibodies provide.
 Data from the journal Nature found antibody levels beginning to wane after two months.
 A recent study from the University of Oxford and Oxford University Hospitals (OUH) NHS Foundation Trust concluded that protection could be as long as six months.
 It is too early to know.

 The Covid-19 Rapid Antigen Test

 An antigen test reveals if a person is currently infected with Covid-19.
 Using a swab, the practitioner takes a sample from the patient’s nasal passage.

 Antigen tests detect the “spike” proteins found on the surface of the Covid-19 virus.
 Once the infection has left the body, most viral proteins are no longer detected.
 Of the 3 different Covid-19 tests, antigen tests provide the most rapid results, often in under 20 minutes.
 They are less accurate than the standard PCR test below.